Adidas launches trainers made from recycled ocean rubbish

-The initial design was announced in June as part of a partnership between the sports label and Parley for the Oceans - an organisation that aims to end pollution of the world’s oceans through partnerships with some of the top fashion and beauty brands helping save the oceans.
+The initial design was announced as part of a partnership between the sports label and Parley for the Oceans - an organisation that aims to end pollution of the world’s oceans through partnerships with some of the top fashion and beauty brands helping save the oceans.
 The upper trainer is made entirely of yarns and filaments reclaimed from illegal deep-sea gillnets and other ocean waste and it is hoped the prototype will help to raise awareness about ocean pollution.

-Speaking at the recent Paris Climate Conference, Adidas Executive Board member Eric Liedtke said, "The industry can’t afford to wait for directions any longer.
+Speaking at the recent Paris Climate Conference in 2015, Adidas executive board member Eric Liedtke said, "The industry can’t afford to wait for directions any longer.
 Together with the network of Parley for the Oceans, we have started taking action and creating new sustainable materials and innovations for athletes.
 We want to bring everyone from the industry to the table and create sustainable solutions for big global problems.”

 In 2016 Adidas unveiled a further development using 3D printing to create a midsole comprised of recycled polyester and gillnets.
 While it is not clear if this technology is used in the UltraBoost Uncaged Parley trainers, Adidas has taken a number of other steps to reduce its impact on the environment.
-These include a ban on plastic water bottles at the brand's headquarters, a promise to phase out plastic bags in stores by the end of 2016 and to stop using plastic microbeads in its body care products and a partnership with Real Madrid and Bayern Munich to create football jerseys from ocean plastic waste.
+These include a ban on plastic water bottles at the brand's headquarters, a promise to phase out plastic bags in stores by the end of 2016, a ban on plastic microbeads in its body care products and a partnership with Real Madrid and Bayern Munich to create football jerseys from ocean plastic waste.

 Plastic and other rubbish being dumped is considered one of the biggest threats to the world’s oceans.
 Boat International has teamed up with ocean conservation charity Blue Marine Foundation to launch The Ocean Awards, to celebrate those who are saving the ocean.
-There will be 12 different categories with the winners being announced in February’s edition of Boat International.
+Held annually in London, you can see the 2017 winners here.